awesomeadi00/MarkGDoc/README.md

 3. **Install pipenv**:

-    If you don't have pipenv installed, use pip to install it:
+    First, instantiate a virtual environment and install pipenv using pip:

     ```shell
+    python -m venv .venv

+    .venv/Scripts/actiavte

     pip install pipenv
     ```

 4. **Install dependencies**:

-    Use pipenv to create a virtual environment and install the necessary packages:
+    Use pipenv to install all the necessary packages from the Pipfile:

     ```shell
     pipenv install --dev